-Depending upon which devices are used, the Program and Data Memory are divided into several banks.
+Depending upon which device is used, the Program and Data Memory are divided into several banks.
 Selecting the required Program and Data Memory area is achieved using the Bank Pointer.
-Bit 5 of the Bank Pointer is used to select Program Memory Bank 0 or 1, while bits $0\sim2$ are used to select Data Memory Bank $0\sim7$ .
+Bit 5 of the Bank Pointer is used to select Program Memory Bank 0 or 1, while bits $0\sim2$ are used to select Data Memory Banks $0\sim5$ .